12 Things We Love To Do In Edinburgh

 10. Explore the Palace of Holyroodhouse

 The Palace of Holyroodhouse is a brilliant place to spend an afternoon.
 It’s always fun to see how royalty lives and in the Palace, you can explore its close associations with some of Scotland’s most well-known historical figures such as Mary, Queen of Scots and Bonnie Prince Charlie, as well as learn how it is used today when carrying out official royal engagements.
-The headsets are a new addition and brilliant for children and there are various interactive things to do in every room.
+The headsets are a great addition and brilliant for children and there are various interactive things to do in every room.
 And once you’ve bought your ticket, it’s valid for a whole year, so you can return as many times as you like.
 We give it 10/10!

-11. Take a stroll along Circus Lane
+11. Take a Stroll along Circus Lane

 12. Chase Edinburgh’s Dramatic Skies